KKV9/compress.yazi/README.md

 # ~~archive.yazi~~ compress.yazi

 A Yazi plugin that compresses selected files to an archive.
-Supporting yazi versions 0.2.5 and up.
+Supporting yazi v25.5.28.

 ## Supported file types